 3) For this data, is the mean pelvic diameter for men (larger than, smaller than, or about the same as) the mean pelvic diameter for women?
 (Obviously, you can't calculate the means, so jot down notes about how you thought about this.)

-4) The dot plot gives quiz scores for a small class.
+4) This table gives quiz scores for a different class.